 Active Members of The Community

-Homeschooling as an education practice builds itself on the values of family, community and involvement.
-Homeschooling methods, are varied and highly adaptable.
+Homeschooling as an educational practice builds itself on the values of family, community and involvement.
 While many homeschooled children are, as the name implies, schooled at home in a one-on-one situation, others learn while participating as active members of their community.
+Unlike public or private schools, homeschooling methods, are varied and highly adaptable.
 Every day is a possible field trip, a lesson to learn out in nature, at science museums, cultural experiences, or volunteering in communities.
 A rural student and an urban student both have the advantage of seeing the consequences of their actions as the world around them changes – and learning from the unconventional experience.

 Fosters Genuine Academic Curiosity